mikepk/botocore/docs/source/reference/services/appstream.rst

           - **DisplayName** *(string) --*

-            The fleet name displayed to end users.
+            The fleet name for display.

           - **Description** *(string) --*

-            The description displayed to end users.
+            The description for display.

           - **ImageName** *(string) --*

-            The image used by the fleet.
+            The name of the image used to create the fleet.